heinermann/Valheim_mods/BetterCreative/README.md

-﻿# Better Creative Mode

-An improved creative mode experience.
+﻿An improved creative mode experience.

 ## Installation
 Copy the contents of `plugins` to your `Valheim/BepInEx/plugins` directory or use your favourite mod manager.